Gasoline: Australia

-Australia uses both E10 (up to 10% ethanol) and E85 (up to 85% ethanol) in its gasoline.
+Australia uses E10 (up to 10% ethanol) and E85 (up to 85% ethanol) in its gasoline.
 New South Wales mandated biofuel in its Biofuels Act 2007, and Queensland had a biofuel mandate since 2017.
-Fuel pumps must be clearly labeled with its ethanol/biodiesel content.
+Fuel pumps must be clearly labelled with its ethanol/biodiesel content.

 U.S.

 The federal Renewable Fuel Standard (RFS) effectively requires refiners and blenders to blend renewable biofuels (mostly ethanol) with gasoline, sufficient to meet a growing annual target of total gallons blended.
 Although the mandate does not require a specific percentage of ethanol, annual increases in the target combined with declining gasoline consumption have caused the typical ethanol content in gasoline to approach 10 percent.

 Most fuel pumps display a sticker that states that the fuel may contain up to 10 percent ethanol, an intentional disparity that reflects the varying actual percentage.
 In parts of the U.S., ethanol is sometimes added to gasoline without an indication that it is a component.

 India

 In October 2007, the Government of India decided to make five percent ethanol blending (with gasoline) mandatory.
-Currently, 10 percent ethanol blended product (E10) is being sold in various parts of the country.
+Currently, 10 percent ethanol blended product (E10) is being sold in parts of the country.
 Ethanol has been found in at least one study to damage catalytic converters.
+In July, 2025, India has mandated blending of E20 despite facing backlash.

 Dyes

-Though gasoline is a naturally colorless liquid, many gasolines are dyed in various colors to indicate their composition and acceptable uses.
-In Australia, the lowest grade of gasoline (RON 91) was dyed a light shade of red/orange, but is now the same color as the medium grade (RON 95) and high octane (RON 98), which are dyed yellow.
-In the U.S., aviation gasoline (avgas) is dyed to identify its octane rating and to distinguish it from kerosene-based jet fuel, which is left colorless.
+Though gasoline is a naturally colourless liquid, many gasolines are dyed in various colours to indicate their composition and acceptable uses.
+In Australia, the lowest grade of gasoline (RON 91) was dyed a light shade of red/orange, but is now the same colour as the medium grade (RON 95) and high octane (RON 98), which are dyed yellow.

+In the U.S., aviation gasoline (avgas) is dyed to identify its octane rating and to distinguish it from kerosene-based jet fuel, which is left colourless.
 In Canada, the gasoline for marine and farm use is dyed red and is not subject to fuel excise tax in most provinces.